datatrail-jhu/10_communication/manuscript/00_types.md

 o) Presentations and reports should include a beginning, middle, and end, but in meetings and blog posts you should only ever talk about the conclusions
 o) Presentations and reports should include a beginning, middle, and end, but in meetings and blog posts you should only ever talk about the question

+{choose-answers: 4}
+?3 Which of the following is a written type of data science communication?

+C) Blog Posts
+C) Reports
+o) Presentations
+o) Phone calls
+o) Webinars
+o) Texts

+{choose-answers: 4}
+?3 Which of the following is delivered as an oral type of data science communication?

+C) Presentations
+o) Blog posts
+o) Reports
+o) Texts
+o) Personal Phone Calls
+o) Slack messages

 {/quiz}